Gegham Kadimyan

-Gegham Kadimyan (Գեղամ Կադիմյան; born 19 October 1992) is a professional Armenian footballer who plays as a winger or forward for Van.
+Gegham Kadimyan (Գեղամ Կադիմյան; born 19 October 1992) is a professional Armenian footballer who plays as a winger or forward.

 Club career

 Kadimyan is the product of Armenian FC Pyunik Sportive School System where his first trainer was Serzh Sargsyan and FC Arsenal Kharkiv, where he joined in age 14.
 He spent large part of his career as a player in three clubs of the Ukrainian Second League and the Ukrainian First League.

 In January 2014 he signed 2,5 years deal with Ukrainian Premier League's club FC Hoverla Uzhhorod.

 After one and a half year in Donetsk, he signed for Karpaty Lviv in February 2016.
-His debut was with an assist against Dinamo Kiev.
+His debut was with an assist against Dynamo Kyiv.

 International career

 At 23 years old he played his first international FIFA game, representing Armenia against Belarus.
 The game ended in a goalless draw and Gegham played the last 20 minutes on the left wing.